 When pain affects the rest of your life, it also becomes part of your compensation.
 For instance, while you’re waiting for your leg to heal, you may be unable to work.
 The lost wages are considered an economic loss (there is a dollar value), but the changes to your life because of your inability to work are a non-economic loss (loss of contact with co-workers, for instance), and you are entitled to compensation for that as well.

 Documenting Pain and Suffering

 Unfortunately, there is no way to measure “pain and suffering” on a scale and award compensation accordingly.
 Some people shrug off physical pain but suffer psychological pain over any kind of loss.
 Others can experience severe personal loss without difficulty but can’t stand going to the dentist.
 Because it is entirely subjective, proving “pain and suffering” can be difficult.

 The best way to document the degree of your pain and suffering is to provide as much documentation as possible.
 There are ways to present your case clearly and help show the degree of pain and suffering even without a medical scale.

-- Therapy records.
 If you are receiving physical therapy following the accident, your therapist should be keeping track of your progress.
-This progress can help show the impact the injury has had on your life and how things have changed since you started therapy.
+This progress can help show the impact of the injury on your life and how things have changed since you started therapy.
 There is a tendency to think that once your bones have healed, you will be “back to normal.”
 Therapy records help show that this is not the case.